LCBC-UiO/galamm/README.md

 #>   }
 ```

-## Acknoweledgement
+## Acknowledgement

 Some parts of the code base for galamm has been derived from internal
 functions of [gamm4](https://cran.r-project.org/package=gamm4) (author:
 Simon Wood and Fabian Scheipl) and
 [lme4](https://cran.r-project.org/package=lme4) (authors: Douglas M.
 Bates, Martin Maechler, Ben Bolker, and Steve Walker).
-Places where this
+This has been
-occurs have been marked with comments in the source code.
+marked in the documentation of the corresponding functions.

 ## Code of Conduct